Leszek-Sieminski/RAhrefs/README.md

 R package for SEO specialists which serves as an interface for [Ahrefs](https://ahrefs.com/) API.

-## What is new?
-* 0.1.3 - fixing unproper assertthat usage in helper function

 ## What is Ahrefs?
 Ahrefs is a research toolset for backlinks and SEO analysis that enables access to off-site data.

+## News
+* 0.1.3 - fixing unproper assertthat usage in helper function

 ## Features
 * Authenticate with an API key